Antero77/Circular-beam-approximation-/README.md

-# Circular-beam-approximation-
-Codes for figures in arXiv:2507.12947
+# Circular beam approximation for quantum channels in the turbulent atmosphere